 Daily activity is another absolute must to keep the brain and body healthy.
 Fitting in at least 30 minutes a day of vigorous cardio or activity can decrease stress in kids, increase cardiac output and promote a good night’s sleep.

 School and life in general at the moment can be stressful.
 When the body is stressed, the immune system can take a dive, creating fewer germ-fighting white blood cells.
-To counter, we encourage you to find creative ways to release stress and/or anxious feelings.
-Whether through talking, taking a daily walk, doing yoga or drawing, addressing the mental health component of today’s world is important to maintaining good bodily health.
+To counter this, we encourage you to find creative ways to release stress or anxious feelings.
+Whether through talking, taking a daily walk, doing yoga, or drawing, addressing the mental health component of today’s world is important to maintaining good bodily health.